bernardphp/bernard/README.md

 ----

 * JMS Serializer integration does not support having custom message classes.
-* The `Consumer` class does not understand signals.
-This mean that a kill signal is necesarry for it to die.
 * The `Consumer` class does not fork its jobs.
 * Consumers does not report what they are working on, or that they have begun working.